philipp-hellwig/philipp-hellwig.github.io/_pages/about.md

 Hi, my name is Philipp 👋

-- I am a Psychology (research) Master's student at the University of Amsterdam.
+🎓 I am a Psychology (research) Master's student at the University of Amsterdam.

-- I am fascinated by how we get to be so smart and adaptable
+❓ I want to understand why we *can* be so smart and adaptable.

-- I explore these questions by using artificial intelligence and agent-based modelling.
+💡 I explore these questions using artificial intelligence 🤖 and agent-based modelling.